Ibrahim Spahić: Life and career

 President and organizer of the International Festival Sarajevo "Sarajevo Winter" and as a volunteer, chairman of the International Centre for Peace, Association of Publishers and Booksellers of Bosnia and Herzegovina and the house of Europe, Sarajevo.
 Initiator of the project Sarajevo - the cultural center of Europe 93/94.
 Coordinator of Sarajevo, the first intercultural City Council of Europe 2003/2004.

 He is the author of papers on foreign policy and human rights, culture and art.
 He participated in many international cultural and scientific conferences and congresses.
 The organizer of the workshops and international seminars, and lectured at numerous stands.
 The organizer of the Conference of Mayors, mayors and civil society in cooperation with the Council of Europe.

 He was President of the European Organizing Committee of the Council of Europe campaign to raise awareness and promote multi-ethnic society and democratic citizenship for all Link Diversity in south-eastern Europe and the Executive Director of the Culture Committee of the Council of Europe.
 He was a member of the International Forum Ibn Arabi for intercultural and interreligious dialogue (Madrid), as well as many international organizations.

 He was a member of the Executive Committee of the European Festivals Association and the President of the Foundation Kulin Ban.

 He is Chairman of the Board of Directors of the Cultural Forum of BiH and the EC of the European Cultural Forum and the Executive Committee BJCM.
 He is an honorary member of PEN Center and the Society of Architects of Bosnia and Herzegovina Sarajevo.

+In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.